 - 1. Conducting extensive background inquiries and checks prior to hiring any paid personnel. - 2.
 Conducting reasonable background inquires and checks prior to utilizing the services of any volunteers who have direct contact with students. - 3.
-Selecting the most highly qualified and best-suited candidates for all positions, based upon experience, formal education, credentials, and certifications appropriate for the position. - 4.
-Recommending for the board's approval the employment, or termination of any principal, executive director or chief officer. - 5.
+Selecting the most highly qualified and best-suited candidates for all positions, based upon experience, formal education, credentials, and certifications appropriate for the position. - Recommending for the board's approval the employment, transfer, or termination of any principal, executive director or chief officer, according to an established hiring process. - 5.
 Administering clear personnel rules and procedures for employees. - 6.
 Effectively handling complaints and concerns. - 7.
 Maintaining adequate job descriptions for all staff positions. - 8.
 Protecting confidential information. - 9.
-Developing compensation and benefit plans to attract and retain the highest quality employees by compensating employees consistent with the applicable marketplace, including but not limited to organizations of comparable size and type, and within available resources. - 10.
-Consistent with the superintendent's own evaluation, evaluate all employee performance according to their contribution toward achieving the board's Results policies and their compliance with the board's Operational Expectations policies. - 11.
-Assure that the evaluation of all instructional and administrative personnel is designed to:
+Developing and implementing compensation and benefit plans to attract and retain the highest quality employees by compensating employees consistent with the applicable marketplace, including but not limited to organizations of comparable size and type, and within available resources.
+Furthermore, when directive is issued by the Board of Education regarding any benefit or compensation matter, the Superintendent shall take all diligence to implement such directive and shall immediately report to the Board of Education should any obstacle exist in the implementation of the directive. - 10.
+Consistent with the superintendent's own evaluation, evaluate all employee performance according to their contribution toward achieving the board's Results policies and their compliance with the board's Operational Expectations policies.

+11. Assure the designed nat the to: evaluation of all instructional and administrative personnel is